 \subsection{Image Self-Regression Principle}

 Image self-regression \cite{Auto-Encoder, VAE, Deep_Image_Prior} utilizes the input data itself as the supervised signal to reconstruct the output.
 By assuming $x$ follows a certain distribution, this process can be represented by minimizing the following empirical risk: where $f_\theta$ denotes a parametric family of mapping and $L$ is a loss function.
 After optimization, given an arbitrary input $x_0$, $f_\theta$ can yield a texture-similar output $x_0^\ast$.
-We design a self-regression model ($f_\theta$) (see Fig.\ref{fig2}) to include instance normalization and non-linear activation layers yet without shortcut, which avoids learning an identity mapping.

 Recent years, image self-regression has been applied as a learning approach to a variety of tasks, e.g., dimension reduction \cite{Auto-Encoder}, image generation \cite{VAE}, and image restoration \cite{Deep_Image_Prior}, with significant and far-reaching impact.
 Deep image prior \cite{Deep_Image_Prior}, as the most relevant self-regression method, uses the corrupted image as input and supervised signal to reconstruct the natural image, which obtains stunning results in multiple tasks, such as denoising and super-resolution, implying that a DNN has an innate ability to learn the ``uncorrupted, natural" part of the image before learning the ``corrupted" part.
 In this work, we use self-regression to reconstruct the texture/contrast of low-light images.
 The designed self-regression model ($f_\theta$) is shown in Fig.\ref{fig:Architecture}.